-The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.
 The financial statements, except for the cash flow information, have been prepared on an accrual basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.
 The amounts presented in the financial statements have been rounded to the nearest dollar.
 All amounts are presented in Australian dollars.

 The financial statements have been prepared on the basis of historical cost, except for certain non-current assets and financial instruments that are measured at revalued amounts or fair values, as explained in the accounting policies below.
 Historical cost is generally based on the fair values of the consideration given in exchange for assets.

-The financial statements were approved by the directors and authorised for issue on 1 September 2022.
+The financial statements were approved by the directors and authorised for issue on 31 August 2023.